-Courses 101 and 102 are required of all freshman candidates for the B. B. degrees.
+Courses 101 and 102 are required of all freshmen candidates for the bachelor of arts degree.

-141. GROWTH OF WESTERN CIVILIZATION
+101. GROWTH OF WESTERN CIVILIZATION

-This course endeavors to give a comprehensive view of the rise and movement of western civilization from the earliest times to approximately 800 A.D.
-In the interests of pre-theology students Mesopotamia, Egypt, and Greece are examined with some care.
-(Juniors and seniors receive two hours credit for this course.)
+This course endeavors to give a comprehensive view of the rise and movement of western civilization from the earliest times to approximately 1200.
+In the interests of pre-theology students, Mesopotamia and Egypt receive a bit more than oversight treatment.
+(Juniors and seniors receive two hours of credit for this course.)

-GROWTH OF WESTERN CIVILIZATION

-Three hours A continuation of 101.
-Particular attention is given to the medieval contest between the papacy and the Empire, to the Renaissance and the Reformation.
-Sketches the rise of the great powers and the several revolutions of modern history.
-Outlines the Napoleonic period and the major political phenomena of the (Juniors and seniors receive two hours credit nineteenth century. for this course.)

-ENGLISH HISTORY TO 1600

-Three hours An outline of the political and social history of England.
-(Taught in alternate years.)

-ENGLISH HISTORY, 1600 TO 1950 Three hours A continuation of 203.
-(Taught in alternate years.)

-- 205. MODERN AND CONTEMPORARY EUROPEAN HISTORY Three hours Inventories western Europe at the onset of the modern period.
-Studies the economic, intellectual, religious, and political up-heavals.
-Examines the French Revolution, the Era of Napo-leon, the Age of Metternich, and the unifications.
-Prerequisites: 101 and 202. - 206.
-MODERN AND CONTEMPORARY EUROPEAN HISTORY Three hours A continuation of 205.
-Outlines the history of the several major powers through World War II.
-Investigates the rise and impact of socialism, fascism, and communism.
-Prerequisites: 101 and 102. - 207.
-AMERICAN HISTORY FOR ELEMENTARY TEACHERS Three Hours A one-semester course designed to meet the needs of students who plan to teach on the elementary level only.
-A survey of United States history beginning with European backgrounds and extending to the present.
-Includes the equivalent of one hour of work in political science. - 301.
-AMERICAN HISTORY
+- 102. GROWTH OF WESTERN CIVILIZATION Three hours A continuation of 101.
+Sketches of the Renaissance and the Reformation, the rise of the great powers, and the several revolutions of modern history.
+Outlines the Napoleonic period and the major political phenomena of the nineteenth century.
+(Juniors and seniors receive two hours of credit for this course.) - 203.
+ENGLISH HISTORY to 1600 Three hours An outline of the political and social history of England.
+(Taught in alternate years.) - 204.
+ENGLISH HISTORY: 1600 to 1956 A continuation of 203.
+(Taught in alternate years.) - 205.
+MODERN AND CONTEMPORARY EUROPE SINCE 1815 Three hours Western Europe from the Congress of Vienna to about the end of the century.
+Outlines political and economic history and examines nationalism, liberalism, socialism, Darwinism, and industrialism.
+Not open to Freshmen. - 206.
+MODERN AND CONTEMPORARY EUROPE SINCE 1815 Three hours A continuation of 205.
+Western Europe from about 1900 to the present, with particular emphasis on Russia and the modern Near Eastern Question.
+The problems of the new economic and political balance of power, the conflict of ideologies, cultural relativism, the new age of conservatism.
+Not open to Freshmen. - 207.
+AMERICAN HISTORY FOR ELEMENTARY TEACHERS Three hours A one-semester course designed to meet the needs of students who plan to teach on the elementary level only.
+A survey of United States history, beginning with European backgrounds and extending to the present.
+Includes the equivalent of one hour of work in political science.

-European backgrounds, colonial development, the revolution, the onset of the national period, Jacksonianism, sectionalism, and the background of the Civil War.

-302. AMERICAN HISTORY
+HISTORY

-Three hours A continuation of 301.
-The Civil War and its aftermath, the economic phenomena and political history of the late nineteenth century, the Roosevelt and Wilson eras, and the impact of the two world wars.

-305. LATIN AMERICAN HISTORY

-An account of the history, government, and social and economic development of the Central and South American colonies of Spain and Portugal.

-306. LATIN AMERICAN HISTORY

-A continuation of 305.
+- 301. AMERICAN HISTORY Three hours European backgrounds, colonial development, the revolution, the onset of the national period, Jacksonianism, sectionalism, and other backgrounds of the Civil War.
+302. AMERICAN HISTORY Three hours A continuation of 301.
+The Civil War and its aftermath, the economic phenomena and political history of the late nineteenth century, the Roosevelt and Wilson era; and the impact of the World Wars.
+305. LATIN AMERICAN HISTORY Three hours - An account of the history, government, and social and economic development of the Central and South American colonies of Spain and Portugal.
+Open only to juniors and seniors. - 306.
+LATIN AMERICAN HISTORY Three hours A continuation of 305.
 Presents the histories and governments of the several Central and South American countries during their national periods to the present day.

-307. MEDIEVAL HISTORY

-The political, cultural, and social developments in Europe from the last century of the Roman Empire through the Carolingian era.

-308. MEDIEVAL HISTORY

-A continuation of 307.
-Studies the high middle ages and the Renaissance in their political, ecclesiastical, and cultural aspects.
-Concludes with the beginning of the modern period.

-311. GREEK HISTORY
+Open only to juniors and seniors. - 307.
+MEDIEVAL HISTORY: The Earlier Period Three hours The political, cultural, and social developments in Europe from the Edict of Milan through the Age of Scholasticism. - 308.
+LATER MEDIEVAL HISTORY AND THE RENAISSANCE Three hours A continuation of 307.
+Studies in the Late Middle Ages and the Renaissance in their esthetic, ecclesiastical, and political aspects.
+Concludes with the beginning of modern times. - 309.
+MODERN EUROPE TO 1648 Three hours A history of Europe between 1500 and 1648, with primary emphasis on the various phases of the Reformation, the Counter-Reformation, and the wars of religion. - 310.
+MODERN EUROPE: 1648 to 1815 Three hours The age of Louis XIV, the Age of Reason, the Enlightenment.
+Includes the intellectual, religious, and cultural movements, as well as the colonial conflicts.
+Ends with the French Revolution. - 311.
+GREEK HISTORY